WorkerFramework/worker-framework/worker-core.md

  - queue.errors: the number of errors encountered by the WorkerQueue.

+## Health checks within the worker framework

+ All Dropwizard applications have support for health checks and the worker framework is no exception.
+The `caf-api` abstracts this away however so there is no need to know about Dropwizard or directly include its dependencies.

+ The following components have health checks:

+  - ConfigurationSource
+  - DataStore
+  - WorkerQueue
+  - WorkerFactory

+ Each of these classes implements the interface `HealthReporter` which enforces a method called `healthCheck()` which returns a `HealthResult`.
+Typically, a pre-made "healthy" result can be returned via `HealthResult.RESULT_HEALTHY` but it is possible to construct others.
+If the status in unhealthy, a message with additional information about the problem should be supplied.

+ All of these health checks are exposed via the worker framework to the underlying Dropwizard health checks environment (which under the hood uses the Codahale Metrics library).
+Thus, the "/healthchecks" URL present on the Dropwizard admin port (default 8081) will output the result of all the health checks in JSON format.
+This includes the four health checks listed above along with in-built deadlock checks.

+ If any of the health checks failed (returning unhealthy) then the HTTP response (along with the JSON) will have status 500, indicating an error.
+It is possible to utilise this with monitoring systems to look for this status code, so even parsing JSON is not required for basic monitoring.
+ This kind of remote health check can be performed with Marathon by adding an appropriate section to your Marathon task descriptor.
+See the Marathon documentation for more information on how to do this.
+As a general reference, a single "unhealthy" return is unlikely to destroy the container in a reasonable Marathon descriptor.
+Typically, multiple consecutive failures are required to trigger destruction of the container instance, but this is entirely up to the developer.
+If you are producing a container that may be re-used by other applications, it may be worth investigating and advising in your documentation about the general behaviour of your health checks and how many consecutive failures would likely indicate beyond all doubt that the container is unhealthy.

+ Note that a call to `healthCheck()` is expected to be trivial and take a negligible amount of time.
+As such, if a health check is of a much heavier nature, it is preferred to have a thread that periodically performs this and then the `healthCheck()` call merely returns the latest value available.

+ Finally, health checks should not be relied upon to deal with startup error conditions.
+If a containerised application cannot initialise, it should fail-fast and terminate immediately, rather than wait for health checks to report unhealthy several times and eventually be forcibly terminated.

 ## Tutorial: creating a new Worker backend

  This will briefly go over the step-by-step process involved for creating a new